 CASINO is a computer program system for performing quantum Monte Carlo (QMC) electronic structure calculations that has been developed by members of the Theory of Condensed Matter group in the Cambridge University physics department, and their collaborators, over more than 20 years.
 It is capable of calculating incredibly accurate solutions to the Schrödinger equation of quantum mechanics for realistic systems built from atoms.
 This helps us understand and predict the nature of the Universe (as well as, you know, helping us to design drugs and superconductors and write grant applications).
 Other highly accurate methods are known that can do this of course, but what makes CASINO important is that – given a big enough computer – it can carry on doing this for systems containing hundreds or even thousands of atoms.
 These many atoms can form isolated giant molecules or groups of molecules, or they can be the repeating unit in an infinite crystal periodic in one, two, or three dimensions.
 Because of their inferior scaling with system size, competing methods of comparable accuracy generally struggle to handle more than a few tens of atoms.

 CASINO is also important because QMC is one of the few methods genuinely capable of exploiting the power of modern computer hardware.
 The man in the street has probably noticed that computers stopped becoming faster because of increasing CPU frequency many years ago, and almost all modern performance improvements are down to increasing parallelism.
 The world’s fastest computers now have in excess of a million processor cores, and even your phone probably has at least four.
 You might expect that if you double the number of processing cores then the code would go twice as fast.
 Sadly for most popular methods in computational electronic structure – such as density functional theory – this stops being true very quickly as too much interprocessor communication is required.
 If you run the calculations on much more than a thousand cores, then they often start to slow down.
-Modern versions of CASINO, by contrast, have been shown to exhibit essentially perfect parallel efficiency on machines with hundreds of thousands of cores in all of its various modes of operation.
+Modern versions of CASINO, by contrast, have been shown to exhibit essentially perfect parallel efficiency when accumulating statistical averages on machines with hundreds of thousands of cores in all of its various modes of operation.
 The largest such CASINO calculations that we are aware of have been done are up to 524288 cores on Japan’s K-computer by Mike Towler – our good friend and colleague Ryo Maezono tells me the local sysadmins were ‘shocked‘.
 The following diagram shows the ideal parallel efficiency achieved on up to 120000 cores of JaguarPF (a now defunct Cray XT5 at Oak Ridge National Lab) with CASINO (the red curve is for an earlier version of CASINO).
 The second graph is the one for the K computer up to over half a million processor cores.

 The QMC research program that culminated in CASINO as we know it today was begun in the early 1990s by Richard Needs, who had obtained inspiration from a short period working in the United States.
 He developed his initial ideas in collaboration with Guna Rajagopal and Matthew Foulkes and a number of early postdocs and students.
 Their initial test codes were gathered together and generalized into the first QMC program capable of treating any arbitrary system (named ‘CASINO’ after a suggestion from Paul Kent) by Mike Towler, who had arrived in Cambridge in late 1996.
 The first public version of CASINO was published in 1999.
 Absolutely fundamental improvements and generalizations of the code were made by Neil Drummond (from 2002) and Pablo López Ríos (from 2004).
 Needs, Towler, Drummond and López Ríos are now considered to be principal authors of the code, and all four of them continue to be at the heart of the project today.